takahish/persistent-postgres-cstore/README.md

 ## Correction points

-- To upload postgres-persistence and postgres-persistence-cstore images to docker hub.
+- To upload persistent-postgres and persistent-postgres-cstore images to docker hub.
 - To write code for manipulating docker container for cross-platform.
     - src/build_imapge.py: build docker images.
     - src/run_container.py: restore container from images and run it.